 How to manage the interview process in the final stages

 Often during the hiring process, businesses only focus on whether the Talent is technically strong and has a certain level of experience.
-Instead, you should be concentrating on assessing traits and skills that are vital to the success in this role – this includes personal values and cultural fit.
+Instead, you should be concentrating on assessing traits and skills that are vital to success in this role – this includes personal values and cultural fit.
 When you are hiring, you are bringing their personality and character into your business.

 Although their technical knowledge may be exceptional and seem like a make or break at the time, whether your candidate is a good fit and has the drive and motivation to deliver is more important.